mwaura69/GRAPHQL-to-MERN-Stack/README.md

 ## Contributing

-Encourage others to contribute to your project.
-Explain how they can do so, and what the contribution process looks like.
-For example:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`
 3. Make your changes and commit them: `git commit -am 'Add new feature'`